mbasso/asm-dom/docs/cpp.md

 ## Installation

+If you want to start using asm-dom without configuration you can consider [asm-dom-boilerplate](https://github.com/mbasso/asm-dom-boilerplate), a very simple project that includes all you need, just clone and run it!

+Otherwise, here is the guide for the manual installation.

 In order to use asm-dom you have to prepare your js and C++ environment.

 To do this, as first thing, **before importing your compiled code from C++** (wasm or asmjs) you have to include our js file: